Best Scuba Diving Masks – 2020 Reviews and Buying Advice

 - Divers have reported that buckles can break

-The Mares i3 is a mask with a superbly large field of view.
+The Mares i3 is a scuba mask with a superbly wide field of visibility.
 The two windows on the sides allow for a panoramic view of the sea life and seascape underneath and beside you.
 An excellent mask for diving and snorkeling in clear visibility.

 #3 – Atomic Aquatics Venom – Best for the Semiprofessional

 The Atomic Aquatics Venom Mask is one of the most expensive and possibly one of the best scuba masks you can lay your eyes on.
-It’s a unique mix of a mask that has a sub-frame and one that is frameless.
+It’s a unique mix of a mask that has a sub-frame and one that is also a frameless design.
 There is an internal frame that acts very much like a sub-frame.
-It is molded directly beneath the surface of the skirt.
+It is molded directly beneath the surface of the silicone skirt.
 This provides to provide rigidity yet features a reasonably low profile of a frameless mask.

 The silicone used for the skirt is nicknamed ‘Gummi Bear’ silicone.
 It’s super flexible and adjusts to the contours of your skin.
 Many men that have mustaches or beards swear on this mask as it is leakage-free even in those cases.
 Similar to the Scubapro Trufit the skirt consists of two different silicones.
 A rigid variant around the frame and a super-soft one where it touches your skin.